-Tire pressures change by approximately 1 psi (7 kPa) per 12° F (7°C) of air temperature change.
-Keep this in mind when checking tire pressure inside a garage especially in the winter.
+Tire pressures change by approximately 1 psi (7 kPa) per 12°F (7°C) of air temperature change.
+Keep this in mind when checking tire pressure inside a garage, especially in the winter.

-Example: If garage temperature = $68^{\circ}F$ ($20^{\circ}C$) and the outside temperature = $32^{\circ}F$ ($0^{\circ}C$) then the cold tire inflation pressure should be increased by 3 psi (21 kPa), which equals 1 psi (7 kPa) for every $12^{\circ}F$ ($7^{\circ}C$) for this outside temperature condition.
+Example: If garage temperature = $68^{\circ}F$ (20°C) and the outside temperature = $32^{\circ}F$ (0°C) then the cold tire b inflation pressure should be increased by 3 psi (21 kPa), which equals 1 psi (7 kPa) for every 12°F (7°C) for this outside temperature condition.

 Tire pressure may increase from 2 to 6 psi (13 to 40 kPa) during operation.
-DO NOT reduce this normal pressure build up or your tire pressure will be too low.
+DO NOT reduce this normal pressure build-up, or your tire pressure will be too low.

-Tire Pressures for High Speed Operation
+Tire Pressures For High Speed Operation

 The manufacturer advocates driving at safe speeds within posted speed limits.
 Where speed limits or conditions are such that the vehicle can be driven at high speeds, maintaining correct tire inflation pressure is very important.
-Increased tire pressure and reduced vehicle loading may be required for high speed vehicle operation.
-Refer elsewhere in this section for recommended safe operating speeds, loading and cold tire inflation pressures.
+Increased tire pressure and reduced vehicle loading may be required for high-speed vehicle operation.
+Refer to original equipment or an authorized tire dealer for recommended safe operating speeds, loading and cold tire inflation pressures.

-High speed driving with your vehicle under maximum load is dangerous.
+High speed driving with your vehicle at or above maximum load is dangerous.
 The added strain on your tires could cause them to fail.
 You could have a serious accident.
 Don't drive a vehicle loaded to the maximum capacity at continuous speeds above 75 mph (120 km/h).